Sha'Carri Richardson makes history, wins World Athletics 100 meter gold

 "I'm not worried about the world anymore.
 I've seen the world be my friend, I've seen the world turn on me.
 At the end of the day, I've always been with me.
 God has always been with me.
 So being on this scale now, it's my time," she said after the qualifying race Sunday.
 "It's always been my time, but now it's my time to actually do it for myself, and the people that felt like me, and the people that look like me, and the people that know the truth about themselves as well.
 I represent those people."

-Placement in the far line during the final meant Richardson had to run without any proximity to the favorites, outside the heat of competition in the middle of the track.
-Jamaican legend Shelly-Ann Fraser-Pryce was seeded in lane 5, with Jackson right next to her.
+Placement in the far lane during the final meant Richardson had to run without any proximity to the favorites, outside the heat of competition in the middle of the track.
+Jamaican legend Shelly-Ann Fraser-Pryce was in lane 5, with Jackson right next to her.
 But it didn't matter.
-Richardson was already gone as Jackson and Fraser-Pryce raced to the finish in 10.72 seconds and 10.77 seconds, respectively.
+Richardson was already gone as Jackson and Fraser-Pryce raced to the finish in 10.72 seconds and 10.77 seconds, respectively, for second and third place.

-When Richardson won the U.S. Outdoor title in the 100 meters with a world leading 10.71 this summer, it was Jackson that bested the time.
+When Richardson won the U.S. Outdoor title in the 100 meters with a world-leading 10.71 this summer, it was Jackson who bested the time.
 She won the Jamaican Championships in 10.65, and now she's the world silver medalist.
-Fraser-Pryce's bronze finish made her the most decorated Jamaican athlete at the world's, surpassing Usain Bolt.
+Fraser-Pryce's bronze finish made her the most decorated Jamaican athlete at world's, surpassing Usain Bolt.

 American Grant Holloway completed a historic feat on Monday night, too.

-Running a time of 12.96 in the 100 meter hurdles, he became second man to win three consecutive world titles in the event since the late Greg Foster.
+Running a time of 12.96 in the 110-meter hurdles, he became the second man to win three consecutive world titles in the event since the late Greg Foster.
+Foster was the 110 hurdles Olympic silver medalist in 1984 and won gold in the event at world's in 1983, 1987 and 1991.

+Holloway, 25, was the 2021 Tokyo Olympic silver medalist.
+He is also the second-fastest man in the history of the event with a personal best of 12.81 seconds.

-"I'm speechless right now," Hollloway said.
+"I'm speechless right now," Holloway said Monday.
 "Nothing feels like the first one, but this one I'm definitely going to cherish in my heart."

+Olympic champion Hansle Parchment of Jamaica won silver, running a time of 13.07 seconds in his comeback after withdrawing before last year’s final with a reported hamstring injury,

-This final marked a reshowing for America after the U.S. was shut out of the event in 2017.
-Two other American's made the final, with 25-year-old Daniel Roberts winning Bronze in a time 13.09 seconds.
+This year's final marked a reshowing for America after the U.S. was shut out of the event in 2017.
+Two other Americans made the final, with 25-year-old Daniel Roberts winning bronze in 13.09 seconds.

-Olympic champion Hansle Parchment of Jamaica returned after withdrawing before last year’s final with a reported hamstring injury.
-He won silver in a time of 13.07 seconds.
+Holloway was a standout at the University of Florida.
+He often found himself racing against Roberts, who went to the University of Kentucky.
+The two went head-to-head in the 2019 NCAA Outdoor Championships' 110 hurdle final, which was the NCAA's fastest 110m hurdle race ever.

+"To come back out here and do it with my brother [Roberts], we started running in college together, having battles, now we're able to have these battles on the world stage," Holloway said.